derselbst/ANMP/README.md

 ## Features

 ANMP aims to be a versatile but lightweight audio player, just as the other hundred thousands out there.
+As being only a frontend, ANMP itself doesnt know anything about audioformats and how to decode them.
+That's why it uses 3rd party libraries to decode them.

 What ANMP does NOT:
 * crawl through your music library, building a huge useless database for all artists, albums, genres, titles, etc., just because the user wants to have a nice overview over what is on his HDD (SSD); the filesystem is our database!